deeproy2007/Customer-Revenue-Performance-Analysis-for-an-E-commerce-Business/README.md

 - Analyze regional and category performance
 - Monitor business KPIs

-This project answers key questions such as:
+This project answer key questions such as:
 - Where is revenue coming from?
 - Which customers are most valuable?
 - How do sales vary by time and category?